Julius H. Kroehl: Marriage

 Julius married Sophia Rosa Lueber on November 25, 1858, at Holy Trinity Church of Georgetown in Washington, DC.
 She was born on August 27.
 1832, and was a native of Frederick, Maryland.
 Her father, Francis Lueber (1791–1852), emigrated from Austria, and was a well-to-do merchant; her mother, Hellen Maria Simpson (1809–1890) came from the District of Columbia and was descended from the original English settlers in Maryland.
 Julius and Sophia had no children.
-After Julius' death, his widow did not remarry, but continued to live in Georgetown with her widowed mother, sisters and brother until her death on 29 September 1916, and is buried in Holy Rood Cemetery in Washington.
+After Julius' death, his widow did not remarry, but continued to live in Georgetown with her widowed mother, sisters, and brother until her death on September 29, 1916, and is buried in Holy Rood Cemetery in Washington, D.C.

 Sophia was the niece of the American portrait artist, James Alexander Simpson, and first cousin to another portrait artist, Charles S. Hein, and his brother, Lt.
 Col. Otto L. Hein.
 She was also a distant relative of Raphael Semmes and Mary Jenkins Surratt.

 Records of the Mount Morris Fire Watchtower also refer to a Nina Kroehl, of unknown relation to Julius.